Splines-Based Feature Importance in Kolmogorov-Arnold Networks: A Framework for Supervised Tabular Data Dimensionality Reduction: Prediction Performances per feature retention levels

 \emph{Takeaways}.
 KAN-SI and KAN-KO are stable selectors across regression tasks, often matching the all-feature baseline (California, make\_regression).
 KAN-L1/L2 can benefit tree ensembles (RF, GB, XGB) by removing redundancy, but risk over-pruning in noisy, small-$n$ data (Diabetes).
 Ridge regression is fragile to sparsification, performing best with all features unless signal-to-noise is very high.
 In high-signal datasets (Diamonds, make\_regression), feature selection has negligible effect, with all methods converging near the ceiling.
 The ability to drop $\approx40\%$ of features without loss, and sometimes small gains, demonstrates redundancy and supports KAN-based feature selection as a practical dimensionality reduction tool for regression.
+For the Digits dataset, feature redundancy is even more pronounced.
+Many selectors already achieve $95$-$98\%$ average accuracy at 10\% retention, and by 30-40\% retention essentially all methods converge to $\approx 99$-$99.7\%$ accuracy, making them practically indistinguishable.
+The only clear weakness appears for KAN-L2 at the most extreme pruning level (10\%), where performance drops to about $83\%$, but it quickly recovers once more features are kept.
+Overall, these results suggest that: (i) strong dimensionality reduction is possible without meaningful loss in predictive performance, especially for highly redundant datasets such as Digits; and (ii) KAN-based selectors are competitive with, and often comparable to, classical baselines such as LASSO, Mutual Information, and SVM-RFE, except for a few edge cases under very aggressive pruning.